what is bilirubin?

 Bilirubin is a yellowish pigment found in bile, a fluid made by the liver.
 It is excreted as component of bile, a fluid produced by the liver which is essential for the metabolism of fat.
 Bilirubin is produced in the body when red blood cells become old and damaged and are destroyed in the spleen.
 Bilirubin goes in the blood from the spleen to the liver and then in bile into the small intestine.

 Some of the bilirubin symptoms evident in patients include

-• the evidence of jaundice (skin and white of the eyes appear yellow)
+- The evidence of jaundice (skin and white of the eyes appear yellow)

-• Abdominal pain and/or swelling
+- Abdominal pain and/or swelling

-• Dark, amber-coloured urine
+- Dark, amber-coloured urine

-• Fatigue and general malaise that often accompanies a chronic liver disease
+- Fatigue and general malaise that often accompanies a chronic liver disease

-The bilirubin test is primarily carried out to check for any kind of liver abnormalities.
+It is primarily carried out to check for any kind of liver abnormalities.
 If there are visible symptoms like the yellowing of skin and eyes or the patient suffers from acute abdominal pain, nausea and vomiting the test is prescribed.
 These are primary symptoms of jaundice caused by an increase in bilirubin level.

 The sample blood is collected in a tube and sent for further analysis to the lab.
 In the case of newborns, the sample blood is generally taken by breaking the skin of the heels.
 This is done because the veins of the newborn are extremely small and can be damaged.

 The bilirubin test does not have any potential side effects or risks of leaving for light bruising and bleeding that might occur while the sample is drawn.
 Also, sometimes a condition called hematoma might arise wherein the blood might get accumulated under the puncture site.

 If you are on any kind of medication, it is very important to inform the doctor.
-For example certain antibiotics like penicillin, diuretics like furosemide or sedatives like phenobarbital they can interfere with the bilirubin levels.
+For example, certain antibiotics like penicillin, diuretics like furosemide or sedatives like phenobarbital they can interfere with the bilirubin levels.